 10 Jacob Birtwhistle 00: 54: 31

-Fernando Alarza leader and Javier Gómez Noya third of the World
+Fernando Alarza leader and Javier Gómez Noya third in the World Cup

-With the second place achieved today Fernando Alarza rises to the first place in the world ranking with 3.282 points, ahead of 82 points to the second placed Vicent Luis, with one race less,.
+With the second place achieved today, Fernando Alarza rises to the first place in the world ranking with 3.282 points, beating the second classified Vicent Luis by 82 points, with one less race,.
 Javier Gómez Noya climbs to third place with 3.108 and Mario Mola is already seventh with 2.293 points

 The next appointment of the WTS will be in Hamburg (Germany) next Saturday also on sprint distance.